 This sounds ominous.
 She has a large hard-backed diary which she gestures at.
 Reading upside down I see something that looks vaguely like Rogers, scribbled next to the words VIP room.
 ‘That’s me!’
 I say quickly.
 ‘Good’ she replies and I am shown upstairs to a huge room with a pink plastic framed mirror in the attached bathroom (so far not too awful), one hanger on a hook and a long balcony with a grandstand view of the airport and the plane I have just decamped from, almost within touching distance.
 There’s a satellite dish on the balcony but no television set in my VIP room.
-(And Tuvalu's claim to fame is .tv.)
+(And Tuvalu's claim to fame is that it's official domain is the, in demand, .tv.)
 Someone has thoughtfully left some Disprin on the chair.

 Trying To Find My Way Round Tuvalu

-Venturing out again cautiously, I inquire about a boat trip to the marine conservation area, which I have read is a must-see.
+So, venturing out into the lobby again cautiously, I inquire about a boat trip to the marine conservation area, in the lagoon, which I have read is a must-see.
 Filamona (if that’s her name?) immediately goes into confused damsel in distress mode.
 She’s very busy and I should go and sort it out with the council at their offices.
 She gives me the vaguest of directions, but I set off gamely in the drizzle.
 She goes back to sit behind her desk and gaze at the airport.
 Like Nauru, most of Funafuti is arranged along the runway, but unlike Nauru that’s about all there is of this island.
 It’s a long thin elbow and the main thoroughfare seems to be the edge of the runway itself.

 ‘It’s along this road five minutes past the primary school.’